konstruktoid/ansible-role-hardening/README.md

 `manage_usbguard: true` installs and configures [USBGuard](https://usbguard.github.io/).

-A policy will be generated is any rules can be listed and a policy doesn't yet exist.
+A policy will be generated if any rules can be listed and a policy doesn't yet exist.

 See the [configuration documentation](https://usbguard.github.io/documentation/configuration.html)